Eagle Nest Tunnel/Bridge

 Operation

-While Eagle Nest Tunnel was open cut-stone along its east portal next to the bridge, the west portal featured a standard concrete approach abutment.
+While Eagle Nest Tunnel was open cut-stone along its east portal, the west portal featured a standard concrete approach abutment.

-What made the location so impressive was simply the way it was engineered with the tunnel cut directly into the mountain face and spilling directly onto the bridge spanning the creek bed.
+What made the location so impressive was simply the way it was engineered with the tunnel cut directly into the mountain face that spilling directly onto the bridge over the creek bed.

 As it turns out, the Milwaukee Road found operating through Sixteen Mile Canyon quite difficult with a narrow right-of-way and unstable rock located in the area.
-The railroad would line most of the route through the canyon with fencing and warning lights in the event of rock slides, which were not uncommon.
+The railroad would line most of the canyon route with fencing and warning lights in the event of rock slides.

 Sources